genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_calculated-data.md

 ```

 ### Conclusion
 We just added a derived field.
-If you feel eager to see the changes work feel free to head to [See It Work](/getting-started/go-to-the-next-level/see-it-work)  and give it a try.
+If you feel eager to see the changes, work feel free to head to [See it work](/getting-started/go-to-the-next-level/see-it-work)  and give it a try.